christiandudel/EDSD2020/README.md

 * "R Code:" R code for each session.
 * "Slides:" Slides of the first session.
-* "Assignments:" Assignments which need to be solved
+* "Assignments:" Assignment which need to be solved
-* "Assignments - Solutions:" Solutions to the assignments, uploaded after the deadline of each assignments
+* "Assignments - Solutions:" Solutions to the assignment, uploaded after the deadline of each assignments

 ## Software